-In March 2022, the Trustee reviewed LCP's responsible investment (RI) scores for the Scheme's existing managers and funds, along with LCP's qualitative RI assessments for each fund and red flags for any managers of concern.
-These scores cover the approach to ESG factors, voting and engagement.
-The fund scores and assessments are based on LCP's ongoing manager research programme and it is these that directly affect LCP's manager and fund recommendations.
-The manager scores and red flags are based on LCP's Responsible Investment Survey 2022.
-The Trustee was satisfied with the results of the review.
+The Trustee reviews LCP's responsible investment (RI) scores for the Scheme's existing managers as part of the Scheme's quarterly performance monitoring report.
+These scores cover the manager's approach to ESG factors, voting and engagement and are based on LCP's 2022 Responsible Investment Survey.
+The Trustee also considers individual fund RI scores and assessments which are based on LCP's ongoing manager research programme, and it is these that directly affect LCP's manager and fund recommendations.